alexdevero/alex-devero-blog/blog-archives/archive-18/11-03-19--getting-started-with-ruby-the-easy-way-pt9.md

-# Getting started with Ruby – The Easy Way Pt9
+# Getting Started With Ruby the Easy Way Pt9 - OOP Pt3

 So far, you've learned mostly about the basics of Ruby and object-oriented programming.
 Now, it is time to take your skills further and explore more advanced concepts of OOP.
 In this part, you will learn about inheritance, method overriding, super and operator overloading.
 This will bring you closer to becoming a Ruby programmer!